4lbertoC/mirrordelivery/README.md

 same machine, but different controls (keyboard vs mouse on desktop or separate button groups on a touch enabled device)

-*Player 1* interprets **Luke**, a delivery boy who has to deliver some crates full of of mirrors to an old lady (from now on called "Granny").
+*Player 1* interprets **Luke**, a delivery boy who has to deliver some crates full of mirrors to an old lady (from now on called "Granny").

 *Player 2* plays the **Crow**, an animal that enjoys annoying the delivery boys that pass nearby.
 Unfortunately for him, Granny hates crows.
 Her shotgun is